 ShipStation does not support the DYMO Label Writer 450, DYMO Label Writer 450 Turbo, DYMO Label Writer 450 Twin Turbo, or the DYMO Label Writer 450 Duo.
-Since we only support 4” x 6” labels from our carrier partners, we can only advise or offer support for the DYMO 4XL.
+Since we only support 4” x 6” labels from our carrier partners, we can only advise or offer support for the DYMO 4XL

 Why Should I Get a Printer that Prints 4” x 6” Labels?

 4” x 6” labels are the standard-sized shipping label for major carriers like UPS, FedEx, USPS, and DHL Express.
-If you plan on printing labels for these carriers and moving beyond just printing stamps and address labels, you will want to upgrade your printer game.
+If you plan on printing labels for these carriers and moving beyond just printing stamps and address labels, you will want to upgrade your DYMO printer.
 What’s more, you’re not limited to printing 4” x 6” labels with these larger printers.
 They are able to print 2” labels just as easily as they do 4” wide labels.
 NOTE: Label printers generally print in portrait orientation.
-So, you only need to find a printer that accommodates to the narrower dimension for your labels.
+So, you only need to find a DYMO LabelWriter printer that accommodates to the narrower dimension for your labels.

 Should I Just Use an Inkjet Printer or Get a 4” x 6” Thermal Printer?

 If you need a way to print your 4” x 6” labels and an inkjet printer is all you have other than a 450 series DYMO, you may wonder if it’s worth the upgrade.
 If you use an inkjet printer, you can use integrated labels and for anywhere between $0.10 to $0.15 a label, you can print your labels with an adhesive back and place them on the parcel.
-Of course, you have to also buy new ribbons and cartridges over time.
+Of course, you have to also buy new ribbons and ink cartridges over time.
 So, it may end up being worth it to upgrade to a thermal label printer.

-Thermal heat transfer is a precise way of printing time and time again without the need for buying new ink or ribbons.
-The only added cost is the labels.
+Thermal heat transfer is a direct thermal printing technology.
+It is a precise way of thermal printing time and time again without the need for buying new ink or ribbons.
+The only added cost with a thermal label printer is the labels.
 Label rolls typically end up having a comparable $0.10-$0.15 cent per label cost.
 This cost decreases if you buy in bulk.
 If you do end up getting a DYMO 4XL, be sure you buy the correct label.
 DYMO requires a perforation between each label to distinguish where each label ends and begins.
 If it’s not there, your labels will not print correctly.
 You may also end up with a warehouse full of labels you can’t use.

 Some models, like the Rollo thermal printer, TSC’s DA2000, and higher-end printers like Zebra allow for fan-fold labels.
 These labels can be quite affordable.
 These labels can break down to $0.01-$0.02 apiece.